MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 <!-- markdownlint-disable MD033 -->
 <img src="~/assets/images/tabs/tabs-sso-diagram.png" alt="Tab single sign-on SSO diagram" width="75%"/>

-1. In the tab, a JavaScript call is made to `getAuthToken()`. `getAuthToken()` tells Teams to obtain an authentication token for the tab application.
+1. In the tab, a JavaScript call is made to `getAuthToken()`. `getAuthToken()` tells Teams to obtain an access token for the tab application.
-2. If the current user has used your tab application for the first time, there's a request prompt to consent if consent is required.
+2. If the current user is using your tab application for the first time, there's a request prompt to consent if consent is required.
 Alternately, there's a request prompt to handle step-up authentication such as two-factor authentication.
-3. Teams requests the tab application token from the Azure Active Directory (AAD) endpoint for the current user.
+3. Teams requests the tab access token from the Azure Active Directory (AAD) endpoint for the current user.
-4. AAD sends the tab application token to the Teams application.
+4. AAD sends the tab access token to the Teams application.
-5. Teams sends the tab application token to the tab as part of the result object returned by the `getAuthToken()` call.
+5. Teams sends the tab access token to the tab as part of the result object returned by the `getAuthToken()` call.
 6. The token is parsed in the tab application using JavaScript, to extract required information, such as the user's email address.

 > [!NOTE]